-www.PapaCambridge.com Candidates should present evidence that they have carried out planning to try and ensure the success of the chosen project or activity.
-There should be evidence that they have considered the activities and tasks to be undertaken, the need to deal with risk, and either the need for finance or the need to tell the potential market about the project or activity.
+Candidates should present evidence that they have carried out planning to try and ensure the success of the chosen project or activity.
+There should be evidence that they have considered the activities and tasks to be undertaken, and either the need for finance or the need to tell the potential market about the project or activity.